dirkpetersen/dptests/aider/README.md

 ## more useful Aider options

-you can also enter the model directly on the cli, for example if you are using the default AWS profile
+you can also enter the model directly on the cli, for example if you are using the default AWS profile or you want to override your settings

 ```
 aider --model bedrock/us.anthropic.claude-opus-4-20250514-v1:0